vogtb/spreadsheet/README.md

 Although dollar functions look like they just format `number`s, it seems like they have a special type under the hood.
 This means that we should do dollar->number casting in all casting functions.
 For now, just using number primitive.
 See `DOLLAR` function for more info.

-### Get a better way to tie formulas into single export
-Listing them inside RawFormulas.ts is unwieldy.

 ### Error formatting
 Pass name of calling formula into all functions that throw user-facing errors, or have some sort of error mapper.